Marcos Valle: Career

 Valle began his career with the debut album Samba Demais in 1963.
-His second album O Compositor e o Cantor (1965) contained the hit single "Samba de Verão".
+His second album O Compositor e o Cantor (1965) contained the hit single "Samba de Verão," known in English as "Summer Samba" or "So Nice."
 Walter Wanderley's rendition of the track entered the US Top 40 in 1966.
 Warner Brothers records released an album of instrumentals titled Braziliance! in 1967.
 Fearing he would be drafted for the Vietnam War, he moved back to Brazil.

 During this period, Brazil's military dictatorship had started.
 He and his brother and lyricist Paulo Sérgio Valle, initially refrained from incorporating politically charged lyrics, but relented once Marcos returned to his country.
 According to Peter Margasak, Valle's songs "became increasingly gloomy and baroque, though its foundation never ceased to be samba and bossa nova."